 Tips for a great visit on the Towpath Trail:

 There are many access points for the trail throughout the park.
 Many parking lots fill early in the day or are congested throughout the day.
-Lock 29 in Peninsula, Boston Store, Hunt House, and Ira Trailheads are some of the busiest in the park.
-Plan to arrive early in the day or consider accessing the trail from Canal Exploration Center, Rockside Road, or Station Road.
+Lock 29 in Peninsula, Boston Mill, Hunt House, and Ira Trailheads are some of the busiest in the park.
+Plan to arrive early in the day or consider accessing the trail from Canal Exploration Center, Botzum Train Station, or Station Road.

 Weekends on the Towpath Trail can be crowded.
 Hikers and cyclists share the trail.
-The sections between Boston Store and Hunt House are the busiest.
+The sections between Boston Mill and Hunt House are the busiest.

 Share the trail, keep pets on a 6 foot leash, and stay alert.